 Alys turned away and plodded after him down the narrow lane that cut between the green fields where a few cattle and sheep still grazed, oblivious to the fact that the humans who cared for them had been driven from the land or slaughtered.

-They worked their way over the rolling hills avoiding the high ground where they might be seen by the beasts.
+Alys, Galad, and the child worked their way over the rolling hills, avoiding the high ground where they might be seen by the beasts.
 Alys trudged along, growing ever more weary under the weight of the armor and the child on her hip.
-But she refused to complain.
-When so many had lost so much, she could endure a little fatigue.